Install → Overview

 The steps to install and configure the software are as follows:

-- Install the PCP Data collection software on the HPC compute nodes.
+Install performance data collection software on the compute nodes.
+Choose either Performance Co-Pilot (PCP) or Prometheus.

 - Install MongoDB document database to store job-level performance data.